Housing

 • Shepherd’s Center of Northern Virginia has volunteers who will do small repairs at your home.
 While there is no charge for labor and the program is open to any older adult, you would have to pay for any materials.
 (703) 291-0067

-• Habitat for Humanity partners with TruBlue Total House Care to provide repairs and/or modifications to low-income individuals who are 62 and older and live in a single-family home or townhome in Fairfax County.
+• Habitat for Humanity partners with TruBlue Total House Care to provide repairs and/or modifications to low-income individuals over age 62 and live in a single-family home or townhome in Fairfax County.
 These include but are not limited to threshold replacement, bathroom fixture replacements and grab bar installation.

-Home sharing is an arrangement by which two or more people share a dwelling within which each person retains their own private space.
+Homesharing is an arrangement by which two or more people share a dwelling and each person retains their own private space.

 Nursing Home

-A nursing home or skilled nursing facility is for those people who can no longer perform three activities of daily living, such as toileting, grooming, or feeding oneself and who need round the clock nursing care that they can no longer receive at home.
+A nursing home is an option for those who can no longer perform three activities of daily living, such as toileting, grooming, or feeding oneself, and who need round the clock nursing care that they can no longer receive at home.
 Most nursing homes also offer rehabilitation services which, unlike custodial or long-term care, may be covered by Medicare.
 While there is no nursing home in Reston, there are some nearby.
-The average cost of nursing home care in Virginia is about $8,000 a month for a semi-private room although this is likely far higher in our area.
+The average cost of nursing home care in Virginia is about $8,000 a month for a semi-private room.

 To find a current list of nearby homes and compare their quality or overall star ratings, visit Medicare’s Nursing Home Compare tool.
-Among other things, the government program includes data on annual nursing staff turnover and staffing rates.
+The government program includes data on annual nursing staff turnover and staffing rates.

 It’s a good idea to read the National Institute on Aging’s How to Choose a Nursing Home before beginning your search and tours.
 There is no substitute for visiting a home before you choose and experts say to pay special attention to and ask questions of staff and your medical providers.